Five Portland Breweries to Visit on Two Wheels

 The Ripstop Rye Pils and In-Tents India Pale Lager are two Basecamp staples.
 The rotation changes constantly with new brews in the works.

 Less than a five-minute ride from Basecamp lies Coalition Brewing.
-Located right off Ankeny Street, one of Portland’s largest bike thoroughfares, it’s rite of passage to make a stop at Coalition.
-The company’s daring brewers test combinations like Dill Dose, a Berliner Weisse dry hopped with dill pickle juice from a local pickle maker MoonBrine.
+Located right off Ankeny Street, one of Portland’s largest bike thoroughfares, it’s a rite of passage to make a stop at Coalition.
+The company’s daring brewers test combinations like Dill Dose, a Berliner Weisse dry-hopped with dill pickle juice from a local pickle maker MoonBrine.

 Though currently packed in a tiny location, the brewery plans to expand soon and will turn the parking lot into an outdoor beer garden when the sun is shining.
 The brewery also loves working with their community and often partners with non-profits to host fundraisers and bring awareness to their cause.
 The food cart pod just across the street offers several food options to enjoy while you sip a beer or two.

 King Kitty Red is a year-round staple that is always a good option and be sure to try Space Fruit IPA brewed during the spring.